 The wine appears too uniform.
 To fix this we are going to add a dark blotch.
 Create a New Layer and choose a large brush with 25% Hardness.
 Set the Mode of the brush to Dissolve and paint in some darker areas over the wine (don't worry about painting outside of the wine; we will fix that in the next step).

 When you're done, give it a Gaussian Blur.
 The dissolve brush should give us some nice texture.

-In order to confine the dark blotch to the wine, we need to create a mask.
-Start by Command/Ctrl-Clicking the thumbnail on the "Wine" layer to make a selection.
+In order to confine the dark blotch to the wine, we need to create a Mask.
+Start by Control-Clicking the thumbnail on the "Wine" layer to make a Selection.
 Select the dark blotch layer and click "Add Layer Mask."